yaront1111/dataloop/README.md

 ## Introduction

-This repository serves as a comprehensive framework for Terraform configurations.
-It is designed to be scalable, reusable, and most importantly, Git-friendly.
-The framework is split into various directories, each serving a specific purpose.
+This repository serves as POC for Terraform configurations.
+It is designed to be scalable, reusable, and expandable , the task was not spcific on wich vector we will expande (Cloud Accounts, comapnys etc) so i designed it to be flexiable  The framework is split into various directories, each serving a specific purpose.

 ---